CarlosVanzego/data-source-scraper/README.md

 ﻿# EIA Crude Oil Data Pipeline

 # Project Description
 This project is a simple, end-to-end data pipeline built in Python.
-It extracts U.S. crude oil production data fromo the EIA's Open Data API, transforms the raw data, and loads it into a clean, local CSV file.
+It extracts U.S. crude oil production data from the EIA's Open Data API, transforms the raw data, and loads it into a clean, local CSV file.
 This project demonstrates foundational data engineering skills using a command-line interface.

 # Features
 - Data Extraction: Connects to the EIA's v2 API to fetch crude oil production data.